martinthomson/webtransport-hwtq/draft-thomson-webtrans-hwtq.md

 ## Additional Framing

-This proposal adds an additional layer framing, which increases overheads in HTTP/2.
+This proposal adds an additional layer of framing, which increases overheads in HTTP/2.
 This is less efficient in terms of overheads than native use of HTTP/2 layer constructs.
 This is partially mitigated by the relatively good efficiency of QUIC framing and the potential to send larger frames with the HTTP/2 stream.